-- 1. The goals of the Watershed-wide Monitoring Program for the San Gabriel River Watershed are to: - · Determine compliance with receiving water limits; - Monitor trends in surface water quality; - Ensure protection of beneficial uses; - · Provide data for modeling contaminants of concern; - Characterize water quality including seasonal variation of surface waters within the watershed: - Assess the health of the biological community; and - Determine mixing dynamics of effluent and receiving waters in the estuary. - 2.
-To achieve the goals of the Watershed-wide Monitoring Program, the Discharger shall undertake the responsibilities delineated under an approved watershed-wide monitoring plan in the implementation of the Watershed-wide Monitoring Program for the San Gabriel River, which was approved by the Regional Water Board on September 25, 2006. - 3.
-In coordination with the Los Angeles County Public Works and other interested stakeholders in the San Gabriel River Watershed, the Discharger shall conduct instream bioassessment monitoring once a year, during the spring/summer period (unless an alternate sampling period is approved by the Executive Officer) and include an analysis of the community structure of the instream macroinvertebrate assemblages, the community structure of the instream algal assemblages (benthic diatoms and soft-bodied algae), chlorophyll a and biomass for instream algae, and physical habitat assessment at the random monitoring stations designated by the San Gabriel River Watershed Monitoring Program.
+- 1. The goals of the Watershed-wide Monitoring Program for the Santa Clara River Watershed are to: - Determine compliance with receiving water limitations; - Monitor trends in surface water quality; - Ensure protection of beneficial uses; - Provide data for modeling contaminants of concern; - Characterize water quality including seasonal variation of surface waters within the watershed: - Assess the health of the biological community; and - Determine mixing dynamics of effluent and receiving waters in the estuary. - 2.
+SCVSD submitted the Santa Clara River Watershed-Wide Monitoring Program and Implementation Plan" (SCRWMP) to the Regional Water Board on December 15, 2011.
+This plan presents a design for an integrated regional monitoring program for the Santa Clara River Watershed.
+This program design was developed by a multistakeholder workgroup.
+To achieve the goals of the Watershed-wide Monitoring Program, the Discharger shall undertake the responsibilities delineated under an approved watershed-wide monitoring plan in the implementation of the Watershed-wide Monitoring Program for the Santa Clara River, which was approved by the Regional Water Board on July 3, 2012.
+The Permittee shall participate in efforts to implement the plan within this permit cycle. - 3.
+In coordination with interested stakeholders in the Santa Clara River Watershed, the Discharger shall conduct instream bioassessment monitoring once a year, during the spring/summer period (unless an alternate sampling period is approved by the Executive Officer) and include an analysis of the community structure of the instream macroinvertebrate assemblages, the community structure of the instream algal assemblages (benthic diatoms and soft-bodied algae), chlorophyll a and biomass for instream algae, and physical habitat assessment at the receiving water monitoring stations designated in this permit.
+The Executive Officer of the Regional Water Board may revise these and/or other monitoring requirements in this permit to provide resources to fulfill components of the watershed-wide monitoring program, including collection of biological data at randomly selected locations within the watershed.
 Over time, bioassessment monitoring will provide a measure of the physical condition of the waterbody and the integrity of its biological communities. - a.
-The bioassessment program shall include an analysis of the community structure of the instream macroinvertebrate, algal assemblages, algal biomass, and physical habitat assessment at the monitoring stations RSW-001D, RSW-002D, and RSW-003D.
+The bioassessment program shall include an analysis of the community structure of the instream macroinvertebrate, algal assemblages, algal biomass, and physical habitat assessment at the monitoring stations RSW-001U and RSW-002D.

 This program shall be implemented by appropriately trained staff.
-Alternatively, a professional subcontractor qualified to conduct bioassessments may be selected to perform the bioassessment work for the Discharger.
+Alternatively, a professional subcontractor qualified to conduct bioassessments may be selected to perform the bioassessment work for the Permittee.
 Analyses of the results of the bioassessment monitoring program, along with photographs of the monitoring site locations taken during sample collection, shall be submitted in the corresponding annual report.
 If another stakeholder, or interested party in the watershed subcontracts a qualified professional to conduct bioassessment monitoring during the same season and at the same location as specified in the MRP, then the Discharger may, in lieu of duplicative sampling, submit the data, a report interpreting the data, photographs of the site, and related QA/QC documentation in the corresponding annual report.